Understanding Workflows

 Sequential Mode

-Nodes execute one at a time in connection order.
+Nodes run one at a time in connection order.
 Simple and predictable.
 Use when steps depend on each other's output.

 2